coshx/docker-bdd/README.md

 application.
 It also can be used to quickly get a rails development environment running for a specific project.

+Once you have all the pre-requisites installed, starting up a rails app is as simple as

+    $ fig up -d

+or

+    $ vagrant up --provision

+And then you can visit `http://localhost:8080` or `http://localhost:3000` on your host machine to access the website.

+But the real power of this setup is that we can develop new docker containers in a test-driven manner.

 ## Pre-Requisites - Docker & Fig

 ### Running Docker natively